 Easy-to-grow vegetables include various leafy greens such as lettuce, arugula, spinach, and Swiss chard.
 These leafy greens are among the vegetables that grow best in the relatively cool temperatures of late winter/early spring or fall.
 Lettuce, arugula, and spinach will bolt (turn to seed) in high mid-summer temperatures, so climate and timing are key.

-Tomatoes, almost everyone’s favorite summer garden vegetable, on the other hand, are a little tricky.
+Tomatoes, almost everyone’s favorite summer garden fruit, on the other hand, are a little tricky.
 That doesn’t mean new gardeners can’t grow them.
 You just need to be prepared to give them the proper care they need (no cutting corners allowed), as outlined in our growing guide.